-Gypsy.
-The very name of these mysterious travelers hints at the exotic and unknown.
-The Gyspsies are the great wandering story-tellers of Cyrillia.
+The Travelling Folk.
+The Children of The Old Blood.
+Gyspsies are the great wandering story-tellers of Cyrillia.
 They speak in volume and verse, holding their oral traditions close, and their love of the road even closer.
 Gypsies are known to dress in exotic clothing frequently dyed in bright, clashing colors that draw the eye.
 They are the masters of music, and the writers of rhyme.
 There are no books on great Gypsy Cities, nor are there memoirs written about great Gypsy Wars, the Gypsies need neither of these things.
 They are free.

-Gypsy caravans are often formed of between ten and fifty people, nearly always including entire families regardless of age.
+The famous caravans of the Travelling Folk are often formed of between ten and fifty people, nearly always including entire families regardless of age.
 Most caravans are led by a single Matron or Patron who serves as the guiding elder, leading the caravan along its path.
 There are usually one or two gypsy families forming the core of a caravan, travelling in the company of a few stray members of other gypsy families, or with trusted friends who have asked to share the road.

 One can generally find two different types of Gypsy Caravans upon the roads –